Implementation Readiness Assessment

 Level Criteria

-1 -- Initial No staff have received training in environmental-economic accounting or SEEA methods.
+1 -- Pre-pilot No staff have received training in environmental-economic accounting or SEEA methods.
 Relevant expertise (ecology, marine science, economic statistics, GIS) exists in separate agencies but has not been mobilised for ocean accounting.

 Policy demand scoring: